Pradumnasaraf/taskit/README.md

 ### 📝 Usage

-We can perform task like add, delete, update and list tasks.
+We can perform tasks like add, delete, update and list tasks.
 We can also delete all tasks.

 ```bash
  Usage: ./task [options] [arguments]